 Although it depends on your definition of ''best'' and personal preferences, some of the best Lutheran colleges provide students with a range of degree programs and unique spiritual growth opportunities.
 Learn more about a few of these top schools and why they are considered some of the best.

-As of 2017, Augustana University in South Dakota had about 1,750 undergraduate students, per the NCES.
+As of 2018, Augustana University in South Dakota had 1,807 undergraduate students, per the NCES.
 The university offers the Civitas (University Honors) program and a variety of study abroad, undergraduate research and internship opportunities.
 The school also has pre-professional specializations and over 100 majors at the undergraduate level, including areas like athletic training, communication disorders, engineering physics and sign language interpreting.
 A handful of master's degree programs, such as a Master of Science in Genetic Counseling and a Master of Professional Accountancy, are available as well.
 Spiritual life on campus includes chapel services, travel and service opportunities, Outreach Ministry teams and other student groups, like Pueblo de Dios (youth mentors), Fellowship of Christian Athletes (FCA) and Campus Crusade for Christ.

 California Lutheran University